SHAIKSHARUKH5352/VU_FALL22_IOT_CLASS_SSHAIK/Anjay_Leshan_Client_Experiments/Light_Control.md

 - Select light control and is enabled.

-- Next  navigate to light control options, enable the red light and entered the port number.( I have used
+- Next  navigate to light control options, enable the red light and entered the pin number.( I have used pin 27)

 - Later build the code